Famous Animal Legends (Cryptids) and their Origins

 Bigfoot [Sasquatch]

 Origin: Legend has it that Bigfoot was first sighted in 1958 by some travelers hiking near Mt.
-St. Helens, Washington.
-Although there is speculation that such a creature existed even earlier (just with a different name), no one knows for sure if this "beast" could really exist.
+St. Helens, Washington, although there is speculation that such a creature existed even earlier (just with a different name).
+No one knows for sure if this "beast" really does exist but since the early 1900s there have been over hundreds of Bigfoot sightings, which means there must be something unordinary out there, right?

 Sightings: Mainly Washington, California, Texas, and Oregon, although almost all U.S. states have reported sightings of the creature.

-Theories: Some of the rumors explaining the mystery of Bigfoot are that it's a giant ape, a person with abnormal hair growth, a guy in a monkey suit, misidentified bear, mass media hallucination, and various other theories.
+Theories: Some of the rumors explaining the mystery of Bigfoot are the following: a giant ape running around, an indigenous person with abnormal hair growth, a man in a monkey suit, a misidentified bear with a sever case of mange, and a mass media hoax.

 Lock Ness Monster